 ReSound: “Rediscover hearing”:

-The company Danavox was founded in Denmark in 1943 by Gerd Rosenstand, with its first hearing aids produced in 1947.
-ReSound Corporation was founded by Rodney Perkins in 1984, and merged with GN Danavox in 1996 to develop the first software-based digital hearing aids.
-ReSound produced the first open-fit hearing aids in 2003 and the first remote-microphone technology hearing aids in 2008, and currently offers a wide variety of hearing aid options for different listening needs.
+The company Danavox was founded in Denmark in 1943 by Gerd Rosenstand, with its first hearing aid produced in 1947.
+ReSound Corporation was founded by Rodney Perkins in 1984 and merged with GN Danavox in 1996 to develop the first software-based digital hearing aids.

 ReSound is a true leader in innovation in the hearing aid marketplace.
-They revolutionized the industry with the first ever Open Fit Hearing Aid back in 2003.
-Personally, this made our job as Audiologists much more rewarding because there was finally a hearing aid that would fit people who had noise induced hearing loss.
-ReSound went on to pioneer the 2.4 GHz frequency band way of connecting their hearing aids wirelessly to a TV and ultimately it was this technology that interested Apple and made Apple choose ReSound to partner with to develop the direct connectivity to the iPhone.
-They are currently in their second version, the Linx2 hearing aid that connects to the iPhone.
+They revolutionized the industry with the first ever Open-Fit Hearing Aid back in 2003.
+This made our job as Audiologists much more rewarding because there was finally a hearing aid that would fit people who had noise-induced hearing loss.
+ReSound went on to pioneer the 2.4 GHz frequency band as a way of connecting their hearing aids wirelessly to a TV.
+Ultimately, it was this technology that interested Apple and made Apple choose ReSound to partner with to develop direct hearing aid connectivity to the iPhone.

-On a fun side note, there are also 3 new camouflage colours available, which is always fun for the adventurer in us all.
+On a fun side note, the Quattro has 3 camouflage colours available, which is fun for the adventurer in us all.
 They also make a hearing aid in my favourite colour, Monza Red, which looks amazing with blonde hair.